ProvableHQ/ARCs/arc-0020/README.md

 ## Abstract

-ARC-20 defines a fungible token standard for Aleo, supporting both public and private balances through Aleo's dynamic dispatch (interface) system.
-Tokens implementing the ARC-20 interface can be called by any program at runtime without compile-time knowledge of the specific token implementation.
+ARC-20 defines a fungible token standard for Aleo, supporting both public and private balances.
+Programs declare conformance to the ARC20 interface, and any other program can call them at runtime via dynamic dispatch -- without compile-time knowledge of the specific token implementation.

 The standard defines **ARC20**, a minimal interface for public transfers, private transfers, shielding/unshielding, and approvals.
 An optional **MintableToken** extension adds mint and burn operations.
 Reference implementations: `wrapped_credits.aleo`, `wrapped_token_registry.aleo`.

-For regulated tokens requiring freeze lists, compliance records, and pause functionality, see [ARC-22](../arc-0022/).
+For regulated tokens requiring freeze lists and compliance records, see [ARC-22](../arc-0022/).

 ## Motivation

 Without a standard interface, every DeFi program must import each token at compile time, making it impossible to build token-agnostic protocols.
-ARC-20 solves this through Leo's dynamic dispatch: a single AMM, lending protocol, or exchange can interact with any conforming token by program ID at runtime, with no recompilation or redeployment required.
+ARC-20 solves this through Leo's dynamic dispatch: a single AMM, lending protocol, or exchange can interact with any conforming token by name at runtime, with no recompilation or redeployment required.

 ARC-20 supersedes the previous ARC-20 draft (2023), which was written in Aleo instructions without interface support.